 The Impact Thrift Store is a for profit business, but all the proceeds go to help further the education of our youth, provide food, clothing, and merchandise at a reasonable cost to our customers, to give a additional vital need for our community.
 Provide food for those in need, help single moms, fire victims, electrcity bills and more.
-We have been serving our community for over 11 years almost 12, and decided to open a resale shop to have a permanent location to better serve our communities, to have a greater impact in our community and provide a great store with honest, caring, and friendly people.
+We have been serving our community for over 17 years, we opened a resale shop to have a permanent location to better serve our communities, to have a greater impact in our community and provide a great store with honest, caring, and friendly people.
 We hope to be serving our communities for many years to come.

 We are already growing out of our location and hope and pray that one day we will have a larger location to make a even greater impact in all 4 counties, of the highest poverty rated area's in the county.

-*We are excepting donations of clothes, baby items, furniture, bedding, books, electronics, maturnity clothes, car seats, strollers, tv's, stereo's, camera's, purses, etc.
+*We are excepting donations of clothes, baby items, furniture, bedding, books, electronics, maturity clothes, car seats, strollers, stereo's, camera's, purses, etc.

 *We provide educational customers service skills to eager youth wanting to learn new business skills, office skills, prepare youth for future jobs or beginner jobs to teach them to be productive, personal hygiene, customer service, and to become productive self-motivated individuals.
 The Thrift Shop provides a location for community services hours and college hours to youth in all surrounding counties.
 If you are interested in becoming a volunteer you can make a difference in a fun working environment, while helping people in need.